Jeep Cherokee Interior

 - "The ergonomically designed seats offer good support and are trimmed with attractive cloth or Nappa leather." -- Kelley Blue Book

 The 2014 Jeep Cherokee comes with a six-speaker stereo, a 5-inch touch-screen display, a USB port, an auxiliary input, an SD card reader and Bluetooth.
-The Cherokee can be equipped with a plethora of optional features, including an 8.4-inch touch-screen display, a heated leather-wrapped steering wheel, a wireless charging pad for your smartphone, navigation, lane departure warning, a backup camera, adaptive cruise control, forward collision alert, a park assist system and blind spot monitoring.
+The Cherokee can be equipped with an 8.4-inch touch-screen display, a heated leather-wrapped steering wheel, a wireless charging pad for your smartphone, navigation, lane departure warning, a rearview camera, adaptive cruise control, forward collision alert, a park assist system and blind spot monitoring.

 - "Even if you don't opt for the big screen, there's a tastefully designed LCD screen between the gauges that displays information including fuel economy, off-road modes, and even adaptive cruise control if so equipped." -- Popular Mechanics

 Depending on where the sliding second-row seats are positioned, the 2014 Jeep Cherokee has between 24.6 and 29.1 cubic feet of cargo space.
 Folding the 60/40-split rear seat expands the Cherokee’s cargo capacity to 54.9 cubic feet, which is a bit small for the class.
-Reviewers say that while the Cherokee has less space than some competitors, it offers plenty of small-storage spaces and pockets.
+Reviewers say that while the Cherokee has less cargo space than some competitors, it offers plenty of small-item storage spaces and pockets in the cabin.

 - "Moving aft, the Cherokee is a bit smallish in the cargo area, shy 13 to 18 cubic feet from the space offered by the RAV4, CR-V, or Escape." -- Car and Driver